YuriyLisovskiy/WebServer/README.md

     return 0;
 }
 ```
-* Build the project using CLion or Microsoft Visual Studio
-build tools and run the server.
+* Build the project using CLion build tools and run the server.

 Linux:
 ```